Bring Your Class to LACMA

 Mondays 10 am | 120 minutes | Grades 6–12 | Limited to 60 students

-Students explore paintings, sculpture, netsuke, ceramics, and prints in LACMA’s Pavilion for Japanese Art.
+Students explore paintings, sculpture, netsuke, ceramics, and prints in LACMA’s Pavilion for Japanese Art to understand how society, nature, and historical events helped shape their creation.
 The Splendors of Japan tour is accompanied by a workshop in which students create ink paintings.

 This tour is aligned with state content standards for history/social science for grade 7.